taskcluster/taskcluster-docs/src/tutorial/async-javascript.md

 console.log("Pinged queue and got response: " + JSON.stringify(result));
 </pre>

-In node.js with babeljs you can't use `await` in the top-level function, but you can just create an `async` main function that is invoked immediately.
+In Node.js with Babel you can't use `await` in the top-level function, but you can just create an `async` main function that is invoked immediately.
 In these example code environments we wrap in an `async` main function for you to simplify the examples.